ERA5-based present-day ICON simulations with variable polar resolution

 Summary

 This experiment comprises three atmosphere-only simulations conducted with version 2.6.6 of the ICON model as part of WP2 of the EU Horizon 2020 project PolarRES.
 All simulations follow an AMIP-style setup and are forced with boundary conditions from ERA5, representing present-day climate conditions.
-The experiments differ only in their horizontal resolution over the polar regions.
+The simulations differ only in their horizontal resolution over the polar regions.

 PD_ERA_UNREF was performed using a globally uniform R3B5 grid, corresponding to a horizontal resolution of approximately 52.6 km.
 The two refined simulations, PD_ERA_REF_ARCTIC and PD_ERA_REF_ANTARC, are based on the same R3B5 base grid but include two nested domains over the Arctic and Antarctic, respectively.
 Each includes an intermediate-resolution nest (R3B6, ~26.3 km) north or south of 50° latitude, and a high-resolution nest (R3B7, ~13.2 km) beyond 57°N or 57°S. Two-way nesting was used to allow feedback from the refined domains to the global domain.
 All simulations used 90 vertical levels with a model top at approximately 75 km.
 The time step was halved with each nesting level to ensure numerical stability.
 All physical parameterisations were applied consistently across domains and chosen to perform robustly across the resolution range.

-Post-processing included horizontal interpolation of selected variables to a regular 0.5° × 0.5° lat-lon grid for the global domain (UNREF), and to 0.125° × 0.125° for the high resolution refined domains.
+Post-processing included horizontal interpolation of selected variables to a regular 0.5° × 0.5° lat-lon grid for the global domain (UNREF), and to 0.125° × 0.125° for the high-resolution refined domains.
 Vertical interpolation to 19 pressure levels was applied to data on native model levels.

 Project